learningcoding-pixel/tp/docs/DeveloperGuide.md

 High-level logic and model interactions:
 - Commands are parsed in `AddressBookParser` and delegated to specific parsers (`AddTeamCommandParser`, `AddSessionCommandParser`, etc.).
-- `ModelManager` updates teams immutably: when adding or removing a session, it constructs a new `Team` instance with updated session sets and replaces the existing team in the address book.
+- `ModelManager` updates teams immutably: when adding or removing a session, it constructs a new `Team` instance with updated session sets and replaces the existing team in the RelayCoach App.

 Design considerations:
 - Team immutability avoids side-effects when editing nested collections (sessions, members).